 14. Screaming Frog

-Pat's take: Monthly audits on my blog (2,092+ pages) and shop (268 items).
-My last audit revealed 94.5% of blog content was stale — that single finding drove my entire content refresh strategy, which I then automated.
-Pro tip: export crawl data to CSV and feed it to your AI tools.
-I have Qwen3 analyze Screaming Frog exports to prioritize fixes by traffic potential.
+Pat’s take: Monthly audits on my blog (2,092+ pages) and shop (268 items).
+My last audit revealed 94.5% of blog content was stale, and that single finding drove my entire content-refresh strategy, which I then automated.
+The operator move: export crawl data to CSV and have Qwen3 analyze it to prioritize fixes by traffic potential — analysis I used to pay for, now done for free.

 Rating: 4.5/5